 The Programme of Study places the Diocese of Lancaster programme next to the statutory obligation it fulfils.
 Any additional material in HRHE is written in italics so it is easy to identify.
 Areas from the statutory plan not covered in the HRHE framework are listed at the end of the booklet.
-Governing bodies and head teachers should be mindful that from 2020 OfSTED will inspect the new 'Relationships Education and Health Education' and Section 48 will continue to examine provisions in HRSE.
+Governing bodies and head teachers should be mindful that from 2020 OfSTED will inspect the new 'Relationships Education and Health Education' and Section 48 will continue to examine provisions in HRHE.

-In Holy Family School, HRHE will not be taught as a stand alone lesson.
-All HRHE objectives have been fully integrated into our long term plans for PSHE, Science, PE and Computing.
+In Holy Family School, HRHE will not be taught purely as a stand alone lesson.
+There is a weekly HRHE lesson but HRHE objectives have been fully integrated into our long term plans for PSHE, Science, PE and Computing.
 Our Class Teachers and Subject Leaders monitor the children's progress in understanding in line with monitoring and assessment for their own subject areas.
 We have a positive behavior policy which encourages the children to be responsible for the choices we make and we encourage our children to follow the example of Jesus Christ.

-In order to support the teaching of HRHE in our school, we will use the ideas from the Lancaster Diocese resource - 'Teaching about Growing up'.
-A copy of this can be found on our school website.
-We will also be using Ten Ten resources to support the teaching of this.
+In order to support the teaching of HRHE in our school, we will be using Ten Ten resources (Life to the Full) to support the teaching of this.

-We will be using 'This is my body' resource in Year 5 to aid teaching the science national curriculum objective 'to describe the life processes of reproduction in some animals' and 'to describe the changes as humans develop into old age' alongside the Ten Ten resources.
+We will be using 'This is my body' resource in Year 5 to aid teaching the science national curriculum objective 'to describe the life processes of reproduction in some animals'

+and 'to describe the changes as humans develop into old age' alongside the Ten Ten resources.
 Parents can view a copy of the teaching materials in school.
 This includes the teacher handbook and the children's copy of 'Human Life: The First Wonder'.
 The fertilization of the egg is described in the following way - 'In the fertile years sexual cells grow: the male spermatozoon and the female egg.
 These cells are programmed to couple and become a single entity: a child.
 According to Nature's laws, the spermatozoon and the egg meet in the woman's body, a generous nest for the child.'